Ken Maddox

-Kenneth W. Maddox (born February 29, 1964 in Long Beach, California), also known as Ken Lopez-Maddox is a former California State Assemblyman who served from 1998 until 2004, representing part of Orange County.
+Kenneth W. Maddox (born February 29, 1964, in Long Beach, California), also known as Ken Lopez-Maddox, is a former California State Assemblyman who served from 1998 until 2004, representing part of Orange County.
+After this term, he entered a State Senate primary, but was defeated by his opponent.

-He received his bachelor of science degree from California Polytechnic State University, Pomona and is a member of the fraternity Sigma Phi Epsilon.
-He has his master of arts degree in management from National University and was a past Senior Fellow of Public Policy at UCLA.
+He received his Bachelor of Science degree from California Polytechnic State University, Pomona and is a member of the fraternity Sigma Phi Epsilon.
+He has his Master of Arts degree in management from the National University and was a past Senior Fellow of Public Policy at UCLA.

-He was a deputy sheriff for Los Angeles County and a police officer in Tustin prior to his election to the Assembly.
+He was a deputy sheriff for Los Angeles County and a police officer in Tustin prior to his election to the assembly.
 He remained a reserve police officer during his tenure in the legislature.
 He has also been a volunteer firefighter, and served in the Army National Guard and Army Reserve from 1981 to 1989.
 He received a Reserve Commission in the United States Army while attending the University of Texas at Arlington and was branched Armor.
-He returned to service in the military following the September 11 attacks.
+He returned to serve in the military following the September 11 attacks.